Jamais Vu: Exposing the Generalization Gap in Supervised Semantic Correspondence

-In the inner loop, we use Kabsch's algorithm~\cite{kabsch1976solution} to efficiently compute the optimal rigid alignment $\hat{\bm{M}}^{(n)}$ between the canonical and posed coordinates.
-Even though alignments rely on only a sparse subset of visible keypoints per-image, we find this sufficient to recover a globally consistent arrangement of the $\mathcal{P}$.
+We use the Kabsch-Umeyama algorithm~\cite{kabsch1976solution, umeyama1991least} to compute the optimal transformation $\hat{\bm{M}}^{(n)}$ between the canonical and posed coordinates keypoints.
+To prevent the degenerate solution where $s=0$ leads to a global collapse, we modify the procedure to constrain $s \geq 1$.
+This ensures objects cannot shrink in size, effectively resizing them to the size of the largest object in the training set.
+Even though alignments rely on only a sparse subset of visible keypoints per-image, \ie occluded and out-of-frame points are not considered, we find this sufficient to recover a globally consistent arrangement for $\mathcal{P}$.

 Next we associate each canonical keypoint in $\bp$ with a learnable descriptor $\bz$, forming a set $\mathcal{Z}=\{\bz_1,\dots,\bz_{\lvert\mathcal{K}\rvert}\}$.
 We learn these jointly with $\Phi$, using a cross-entropy loss over cosine similarities between extracted and canonical descriptors: with cosine similarity sim$(\cdot,\cdot)$ and learned temperature parameter $\tau$.
 This objective encourages $\Phi$ to produce distinctive and semantically consistent features across object instances for each keypoint $\bk$.